-Among other government-established incentives, net metering and related policies have supported the growth of on-grid solar products, and changes to such policies may reduce demand for electricity from our solar service offerings.
-Net metering is a utility rate program that requires a consumer's electric company to purchase the excess solar energy that the consumer's solar panels produce and pay the retail rate for electricity exported to the grid, less certain non-bypassable fees to the consumer.
-For example, in 2016, the CPUC issued an order retaining retailbased net metering credits for residential customers of California's major utilities net meterings as part of Net Energy Metering 2.0 ("NEM 2.0").
-Customers under NEM 2.0 are subject to interconnection charges and time-ofuse rates with different electricity prices during peak and off-peak hours.
-Existing customers who receive service under the prior net metering program, as well as new customers under the NEM 2.0 program, remain eligible for the NEM 2.0 program for a period of 20 years.
-On September 3, 2020, the CPUC opened a new proceeding to review its current net metering policies and to develop NEM 3.0, also referred to by the CPUC as the NEM 2.0 tariff and issued its final decision on December 15, 2022.
-NEM 3.0 fundamentally changes NEM 2.0 by basing export compensation not on retail rates, but on a tool called the Avoided Cost Calculator ("ACC") designed to measure utility distribution costs avoided by installing distributed generation, and which provides values that vary by hour, month and service territory.
-The CPUC is also imposing "adders" to these hourly ACC values for the first several years of the tariff to ease the transition for the solar market.
-On average, these ACC values are significantly lower than retail rates and may therefore increase payback periods, and thereby reduce demand, for solar-only systems.
-While the final NEM 3.0 decision was a significant improvement over CPUC's previously issued proposed decision, it could still reduce export compensation and demand for solar-only systems and harm our business.
+Among other government-established incentives, net energy metering and related policies have supported the growth of on-grid solar products, and changes to such policies may reduce demand for electricity from our solar service offerings.
+Net energy metering is a utility rate program that requires a consumer's electric company to purchase the excess solar energy that the consumer's solar panels produce and pay the retail rate for electricity exported to the grid, less certain non-bypassable fees paid by the consumer.
+For example, in 2016, the CPUC issued an order retaining retail rate-based net energy metering credits for residential customers of California's major utilities as part of NEM 2.0.
+Customers under NEM 2.0 were made subject to interconnection application fees and must take service under time-of-use rates with different electricity prices during peak and off-peak hours.
+Existing customers who receive service under the prior net energy metering program, as well as new customers under the NEM 2.0 program, remain eligible for the NEM 2.0 program for a period of 20 years.
+However, on December 15, 2022, the CPUC adopted a "NEM 3.0" policy, also known as the Net Billing Tariff, that unbundles export compensation from retail rates and instead bases it on a tool called the Avoided Cost Calculator ("ACC"), which estimates the hourly utility costs that are avoided by exports from distributed generation.
+The CPUC did seek to ease the transition for the solar market by adopting export "adders" to the hourly ACC values for the first several years of the tariff.
+Nevertheless, these ACC-based export compensation values are significantly lower than retail rates for most hours of the year and may therefore increase payback periods, and thereby reduce demand, for solar-only systems.
+Similarly, in November 2023, the CPUC adopted changes to its Virtual NEM and NEM Aggregation programs that prohibit the netting of import energy charges at multi-meter commercial or agricultural properties with solar energy generated at or adjacent to those properties, except for residential account holders in a multi-family residential property.
+These types of modifications to net energy metering incentives have impacted and could further harm our business, both in California, where we have derived a significant portion of historical revenues in the United States, and in other jurisdictions, if pursued there.